ggcarrots/python-carrots/source/install.rst

 It is important to remember the path of installation, i.e. the directory, as we will need this information during the :ref:`installation of tools <tools>`.

 .. note::
-    Remember to check "Add Python 3.6 to PATH" when running the installer .
+    Remember to check "Add Python 3.6 to PATH" when running the installer.
 This way you will be able to run Python form console by just writing ``python``.